-In connection with the initial public offering of approximately 20 percent of the common stock of JLK, the Corporation's industrial supply subsidiary, the Corporation offered to its directors, officers and certain employees and others the ability to purchase and such persons purchased in the aggregate approximately 270,000 shares (one percent) of the common stock of JLK at the initial public offering price (\$20 per share) of JLK's common stock.
-The purchasers included the following executive officers and directors of the Corporation: Robert L. McGeehan--10,000 shares; Michael W. Ruprich--7,500 shares; six other executive officers--41,900 shares; William R. Newlin--20,000 shares; Richard C. Alberding--1,000 shares; Aloysius T. McLaughlin, Jr.--2,500 shares; A. Peter Held--1,000 shares and Warren H. Hollinshead -1,100 shares.
-In addition, JLK granted options to purchase its common stock at the initial public offering price to its executive officers, certain of its employees, its directors and certain employees of the Corporation.
-Mr. Ruprich, as President of JLK, received an option to purchase 100,000 shares of common stock of JLK.
-Messrs.
-McGeehan, Newlin, Alberding and McLaughlin, as directors of JLK, each received options to purchase 15,000 shares of common stock of JLK.
+In connection with the initial public offering of approximately 20 percent of the common stock of JLK, the Corporation's industrial supply subsidiary, the Corporation offered to its directors, officers and certain employees and others the ability to purchase and such persons purchased in the aggregate approximately 270,000 shares (1 percent) of the Class A Common Stock of JLK at the initial public offering price (\$20 per share) of JLK's Class A Common Stock.
+The purchasers included the following executive officers and directors of the Corporation: Robert L. McGeehan --10,000 shares; Michael W. Ruprich --7,500 shares; Richard J. Orwig --10,000 shares; six other executive officers --41,900 shares; William R. Newlin --20,000 shares; Richard C. Alberding --1,000 shares; Aloysius T. McLaughlin, Jr. --2,500 shares; A. Peter Held --1,000 shares and Warren H. Hollinshead --1,100 shares.